acorvec/blastoff/readme.md

 ## Building

-Building is currently tested on the following targets:
+Building is currently tested and working on the following targets:

 - x86-64 linux using the GCC compiler
 - x86-64 windows using MSYS2 with UCRT (preferred build method on Windows)